 2. Hotel Arbus: France and Switzerland

 Hotel Abrus is a one-of-a-kind hotel situated on the French-Swiss border, with half of the building located in Switzerland and the other half in France.
 This exceptional feature affords guests the opportunity to seamlessly cross the border without leaving the hotel’s comfort, providing them with the best of both countries.
 The hotel’s unique border setting appeals to travelers searching for a memorable and one-of-a-kind experience.
-Additionally, the hotel offers a blend of Swiss and French cultures, providing guests with a truly immersive experience.
+Additionally, the hotel harmoniously blends the cultures of Switzerland and France, delivering an immersive and unforgettable stay to its visitors.

 3. Victoria Falls: Zambia and Zimbabwe

 4. Haskell Library and Opera House: United States and Canada

-The Quebec, Canada and Vermont, United States border would have been a typical border if not for the presence of a library and an opera house.
+The Quebec, Canada, and Vermont, United States border would have been a typical border if not for the presence of a library and an opera house.
 The Haskell Free Library and Opera House were purposely built on the border between the two countries.
 Surprisingly, it was a deliberate choice, not a joke or an error.
-The intention was to give border communities a place for intellectual and cultural enrichment to border communities.
-Upon the completion of the library and opera house were completed in 1904, they were so unique that the entryway to the building was in the United States while all of the books were located in Canada.
-The audience was seated in the US while the performers were in Canada, and the reading room was considered international territory.
+The aim was to provide intellectual and cultural enrichment to border communities.
+Upon the completion of the library and opera house in 1904, their distinctive feature was that the entrance to the building was situated in the United States, while the entire collection of books resided in Canada.
+The audience was positioned in the US, whereas the artists performed in Canada, and the reading room was designated as international ground.
 What an amazing border.